dtm-labs/rockscache/helper/README-en.md

 ### Solution
 This project brings you a brand new solution that guarantee data consistency between the cache and the database, without introducing version.
 This solution is the first of its kind and has been patented and is now open sourced for everyone to use.

-When the developer calls `Fetch` when reading the data, and makes sure to call `TagDeleted` after updating the database, then the cache can guarentee the eventual consistency.
+When the developer calls `Fetch` when reading the data, and makes sure to call `TagAsDeleted` after updating the database, then the cache can guarentee the eventual consistency.
 When step 5 in the diagram above is writing to v1, the write in this solution will eventually be ignored.
-- See [Atomicity of DB and cache operations](https://en.dtm.pub/app/cache.html#atomic) for how to ensure that TagDeleted is called after updating the database.
+- See [Atomicity of DB and cache operations](https://en.dtm.pub/app/cache.html#atomic) for how to ensure that TagAsDeleted is called after updating the database.
 - See [Cache consistency](https://en.dtm.pub/app/cache.html) for why data writes are ignored when step 5 is writing v1 to cache.

 For a full runnable example, see [dtm-cases/cache](https://github.com/dtm-labs/dtm-cases/tree/main/cache)